oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Contract Admin

 A contract can define some privileged entry points that can be accessed by the current contract admin address.
-There are several available options defining a particular admin feature implementation:
+There are several available options defining the admin feature implementation:

-* `USE_NO_ADMIN` - a contract will not have an admin.
-Every entry point can be invoked by any address.
+* `USE_NO_ADMIN` - contract does not have an admin.
+Every entry point can be invoked by any address
-* `USE_SIMPLE_ADMIN` - a contract will have a single admin.
+* `USE_SIMPLE_ADMIN` - contract has a single admin.
-* `USE_PAUSABLE_SIMPLE_ADMIN` - a contract will have a single admin.
-An admin can pause and unpause the contract (a paused contract cannot transfer its tokens).
+* `USE_PAUSABLE_SIMPLE_ADMIN` - contract has a single admin.
+The admin can pause and unpause the contract (a paused contract cannot transfer its tokens)
-* `USE_MULTI_ADMIN` - a contract can have multiple admins.
+* `USE_MULTI_ADMIN` - contract can have multiple admins.
 An admin can pause and unpause the contract

 ### Minter Admin